AleRzendee/iPhone15page/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you have any suggestions or improvements.

-## License
-This project is licensed under the Apache License - see the [LICENSE](https://github.com/adityamawa/iClone/blob/main/LICENSE) file for details.

 ## Acknowledgments